Back to Blog Home

 A client contract is a legally binding document between a business and a client that lays out the terms of working together.
 Client contracts act as a legal document and are used in nearly every industry out there.
 Marketing agencies, web design shops, consultants, writers, accountants, lawyers, architects — you name it.

-These agreements might be called "service contracts," "service agreements," or "client agreements."
+These agreements might be called "service contracts," "client service agreements," or "client agreements."
 But they all serve the same core functions:

 • Formalize the scope of work